klmcwhirter/pi-day-2025-with-py/README.md

 **[Design and tasks](./TODO.md)**

-* Python during build steps
+* Python use before and during build steps
 * Zig for wasm
 * SolidJS for ui
 * 1,000,000 digits of pi
-  * visualize digits using color pallete like [pi-day-2024-with-py](https://github.com/klmcwhirter/pi-day-2024-with-py)
+  * visualize digits using color pallete like [pi-day-2024-with-py](https://github.com/klmcwhirter/pi-day-2024-with-py) for any algorithm
-  * UI element to modify value for λ (lambda) parameter = default is between 10 and 100 per the Appendix
+  * compare accuracy between any 2 algorithms
-  * visualize accuracy against baseline
+  * show histrograms - Saha / Sinha series, Gosper's Series, Tachus Pi (F. Bellard), baseline and also (for testing) random digits and ten_digits
-  * show histrograms - Saha / Sinha series with several interesting values for λ, Gosper's Series, baseline
+  * samples of algorithms are pre-generated and checked in as .zig source files.

 ## Run it

 ### Uses Docker as the only dependency ...

-The build and deployment process relies on Docker and docker-compose.
+The build and deployment process relies on Docker and `docker compose`.
 But those are the only dependencies (aside from an internet connection).

-Just run `docker-compose up` and open [http://localhost:9000/](http://localhost:9000/) in a browser.
+Just run `docker compose up` and open [http://localhost:9000/](http://localhost:9000/) in a browser.

 The build process takes a little less than 2 mins on my laptop.
 So be patient before clicking on the link above.